BadMuthaBooboisie/BiesOpenFieldTimer/README.md

 # BiesOpenFieldTimer
 BiesOpenFieldTimer is a rat timing program, which keeps track of how many seconds rats spend in Zone 1, Zone 2, Zone 3, and how many seconds rats spend freezing, running, sleeping, grooming, wallclimbing, and bathrooming.
+This branch is a Mac OS X implementation of the oringial Linux code.

 # BiesOpenFieldTimer v 0.3
 Created by Alex Bies